Company Intranet Development: 12 Must-Keep Features for Efficient Employee Portal Setup

 Dropbox.
 Provides a fast access button or menu link to smoothly and easily get to your external files and folders.

 Custom Intranet Development: How Does It Work at Apiko?

-Apiko provides custom-build solutions that are ready to scale, guarantee enterprise-grade security, comply with regulations, and deliver a user-friendly, pleasant experience for employees.
+Apiko provides custom-built software solutions that are ready to scale, guarantee enterprise-grade security, comply with regulations, and deliver a user-friendly, pleasant experience for employees.

 By means of our unique, personalized approach, the platforms we create are totally aligned with the client's vision and expectations.
 Moreover, we take into account your feedback and make the adjustments to reach the payoff that will be evident in improved employee retention, which could be seen as the ultimate measure of whether your Intranet portal is a success.
 Once you contact our team through the submission form, we’ll investigate your request and get back to you for further communication.

 The Intranet platforms we create help businesses distribute tasks among employees, align employees’ efforts, monitor remote work, and help staff engage in the company’s success.

 Whether your business needs a tailored-made online employee portal for its clients or its workforce, we have just the skills, experience, and talents to create the right platform with the top-notch features to serve your case perfectly.